Ring Nebula

+The Ring Nebula is a planetary nebula in the northern constellation of Lyra, positioned about mid-way between the prominent stars Beta and Gamma Lyrae.
+It is catalogued as Messier 57, M57 and NGC 6720; Ring Nebula is its proper name.
+This nebula was discovered Charles Messier in 1779.
+It has an apparent visual magnitude of 8.8, which is too faint to be visible with the naked eye, but it can be readily observed with a small telescope.

-The Ring Nebula (also catalogued as Messier 57, M57 and NGC 6720) is a planetary nebula in the northern constellation of Lyra.
-Such a nebula is formed when a star, during the last stages of its evolution before becoming a white dwarf, expels a vast luminous envelope of ionized gas into the surrounding interstellar space.
+A planetary nebula is formed when a star, during the last stages of its evolution before becoming a white dwarf, expels a vast luminous envelope of ionized gas into the surrounding interstellar space.
+The progenitor star for the ring nebula is now a carbon-oxygen white dwarf with an apparent visual magnitude of +15.75.
+Based on parallax measurements, this star is located at a distance of approximately 2570 ly from the Sun.
+After expanding for 1,610 years, the nebula currently has a diameter of 4.6 ly.

 History

 This nebula was discovered by the French astronomer Charles Messier while searching for comets in late January 1779.
 Messier's report of his independent discovery of Comet Bode reached fellow French astronomer Antoine Darquier de Pellepoix two weeks later, who then independently rediscovered the nebula while following the comet.
 Darquier later reported that it was "...as large as Jupiter and resembles a planet which is fading" (which may have contributed to the use of the persistent "planetary nebula" terminology).
 It would be entered into Messier's catalogue as the 57th object.
 Messier and German-born astronomer William Herschel speculated that the nebula was formed by multiple faint stars that were unresolvable with his telescope.

 In 1800, German Count Friedrich von Hahn announced that he had discovered the faint central star at the heart of the nebula a few years earlier.
 He also noted that the interior of the ring had undergone changes, and said he could no longer find the central star.
 In 1864, English amateur astronomer William Huggins examined the spectra of multiple nebulae, discovering that some of these objects, including M57, displayed the spectra of bright emission lines characteristic of fluorescing glowing gases.
 Huggins concluded that most planetary nebulae were not composed of unresolved stars, as had been previously suspected, but were nebulosities.
 The nebula was first photographed by the Hungarian astronomer Eugene von Gothard in 1886.